Release neck tension: What to do when the neck is tense?

 Release the neck tension and do not leave it untreated

 At the first sign of neck tension, you should act immediately.
-Perform the described stretching exercises or use acupressure or the ShaktiMat to relieve your neck tension.
-In addition, it is advisable to think about the causes of the tension symptoms.
-If it is clear that the neck tension is due to incorrect lying or too much screen time, you can react accordingly.
-Of course, you can also use the home remedies described (e.g. Tiger Balm or grain pillows) to relieve the neck tension.
-Basically, the longer your neck tension persists, the greater the risk of developing a chronic pain condition.
-It pays to be proactive quickly.
+Perform the stretching exercises described or use acupressure or the ShaktiMat to relieve your neck tension.
+It is also advisable to think about the causes of the tension symptoms.
+If it is clear that the neck tension is due to lying down incorrectly or too much screen time, you can react accordingly.
+Of course, you can also use the home remedies described (e.g. tiger balm or grain pillows) to relieve the neck tension.
+The basic rule is: The longer your neck tension persists, the greater the risk of developing a chronic pain condition.
+It pays to be active quickly.